 2025-26 California Detail

 Mammoth had 17 inches snow Oct.
 14-15 but it nearly all melted during th ensuing 3 warm weeks.
 Mammoth delayed its opening for the first time since snowmaking was installed in 1991.
 From Nov.
 14-16 it rained 3.85 inches at Main Lodge with only 4 inches snow.
 Mammoth opened Nov.
 20 after 2 feet new snow.
-There was a 3 foot base of dense snow above 10,000 feet, so Mammoth opened 39% by Thanksgiving% with snowmaking assistance.
-Warm December weather has slowed progress, exposing more rocks and closing chairs 13 and 14.
-The next week will be ugly with high winds and weekend rain to 10,000 feet.
-But starting in a week heavy snow is expected above 8,000 feet, with greatly improved conditions likely by New Year's.
+There was a 3 foot base of dense snow above 10,000 feet, so Mammoth opened 39% by Thanksgiving with snowmaking assistance.
+Warm December weather slowed progress, exposing more rocks and closing chairs 13 and 14.
+Open terrain dipped to 28% by Dec.
+15. The Christmas storm dumped 6 feet, but full operation has been delayed after patroller Cole Murphy died in a Lincoln Mt. avalanche.

 Snow Summit: The Wall, Log Chute, Chair 10 and lower Westridge open.
-Only upper Summit Run to lower Miracle Mile open.
+Only upper Summit Run to lower Miracle Mile open to Dec.
+23. Upper

 Bear Mt: Silver Mt. and/or Bear Peak open.
-Park Run and a few variations open.
+Park Run and a few variations open to Dec.
+23 and after Dec.
+27.

 Mt.
 Baldy and Mt.
 Waterman: A natural snow base of at least 4 feet.
 Baldy opened the beginner gulch and limited terrain on Thunder Nov.
 22.